-Another example of use is at home, when I need to write my reports.
+Another example of use is at home when I need to focus blogging.
 To cover any source of distraction, I put on my earplugs and play brown noise.
 During the first few seconds, it always feels a bit off.
-But once you lay your first words on paper, you realise the environment is more conducive to work and focus.
-At the end of the day, I’m more than happy with the extra boost of productivity.
+But once you lay your first words on paper, you realize the environment is more conducive to work and focus.
+At the end of the day, I’m more than happy with the extra boost in productivity.

 - To find sleep.
-White noise has proven vertues in finding sleep.
-Experiments on neonates show that when submitted to a white noise, 80% would fall asleep within 5 minutes.
+White noise has proven virtues in finding sleep.
+Experiments on neonates show that when submitted to white noise, 80% would fall asleep within 5 minutes.
 While only 25% of the babies would fall asleep within 5min without white noise.

 Another interesting study led on patients in Intensive Unit Care showed white noise could cover disturbing sounds and help them sleep more soundly.
-Said differently, white noise increased the peak sound intensity required to wake up patients, compared to NO white noise environment.
+Said differently, white noise increased the peak sound intensity required to wake up patients, compared to a NON white noise environment.

 - To relax.
 There is something calming in listening to a waterfall or hearing the roar of oceans from afar.
-Sound machine helps to reach a relaxed state.
+Sound machines help to reach a relaxed state.
 This study from Patient Experience Journal in 2015, witnessed hospital patients agreeing on the relaxing benefits brought by sound machines.

 - For sound therapy.
 Sound machines are used to treat some conditions such as insomnia, anxiety, and tinnitus.
 This is a complex topic as it’s related to specialized medical care.
 If you are interested in sound therapy, you can read more about it here.